Contact the Faculty

 - Structural and functional characterization of biological macromolecules.

-WHY STUDY AT TERI U ?
+WHY STUDY AT TERI SAS ?

 The programme is unique and provides intensive hands-on laboratory training to students with emphasis on multidisciplinary education through courses in computational biology, applied mathematics, intellectual property rights (IPR) and bio-ethics.
-The programme offered by the TERI University enhances job prospects of students in diverse sectors of biotechnology.
+The programme offered by the TERI SAS enhances job prospects of students in diverse sectors of biotechnology.
 The laboratories provide an intellectually stimulating research environment.
 The department also has its laboratories in TERI office at India Habitat Centre and TERI Gram Retreat Centre in Gual Pahari, Gurgaon.

 Where will the Degree Take You?